NielsPilgaard/Pilgaard.BackgroundJobs/.github/README.md

 ### Configuration

-The following options are available for you to customize:
+The following options are available for customizing `ICronJob` behaviour:

 ```csharp
 services.AddCronJobs(options =>